learn-co-curriculum/react-hooks-use-effect/README.md

 );
 ```

-Update the `useEffect` function as above and try running the code again.
-Now,
+Update the `useEffect` function in `App` as above and try running the code
-the side effect will only run when the `count` variable changes.
-We won't see
+again.
+Now, the side effect will only run when the `count` variable changes.
+We
-any console messages from `useEffect` when typing in the input &mdash; we'll
+won't see any console messages from `useEffect` when typing in the input &mdash;
-only see them when clicking the button!
+we'll only see them when clicking the button!

 We can also pass in an _empty_ array of dependencies as a second argument, like
 this: